Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/alexandria.md

-# Configuring Alexandria on your Mac (El Capitan or later)
+# Configuring Alexandria

 Alexandria is a text repository and database that supports Text As Graph (TAG).
 We’ll use it in the Institute to gain perspective on modeling by exploring non-XML structured text representations.

+1. Install Docker
-1. Install Docker CE (community edition) for Mac from <https://store.docker.com/editions/community/docker-ce-desktop-mac>
+* _Mac (El Capitan or later)_: Docker CE (community edition) for Mac from <https://store.docker.com/editions/community/docker-ce-desktop-mac>
+* _Windows 10 Professional or Enterprise_: Docker CE for Windows <https://docs.docker.com/docker-for-windows/install/>
+* _Windows 10 Personal, Windows 8, Windows 7_: This installs Docker CE into a GNU/Linux system in a VirtualBox <https://www.docker.com/products/docker-toolbox>
+* _GNU/Linux_: Install Docker via your package manager.

 2. Create a directory and copy the following file (which must be called `docker-compose.yml`) into it: